getporter/operator/README.md

 # PorterOps: Porter Operator

-🚨 This is a new project and the goals below are aspirational and not all implemented yet.
+🚨 This is a new project; the goals below are aspirational and not all implemented yet.

 PorterOps not only gives you a native, integrated experience for managing your bundles with Kubernetes but is the recommended way to automate your bundle